akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 @@snip [ExternalShardAllocationCompileOnlySpec](/akka-cluster-sharding-typed/src/test/scala/docs/akka/cluster/sharding/typed/ExternalShardAllocationCompileOnlySpec.scala) { #client }

-Any new or moved shard allocatins will be moved on the next rebalance
+Any new or moved shard allocatins will be moved on the next rebalance.

+The communication from the client to the shard allocation strategy is via @ref[Distributed Data](./distributed-data.md).
+It uses a single `LWWMap` that can support 10s of thousands of shards.
+Later versions could use multiple keys are support a greater number of shards.

 ### Custom shard allocation